jasonycw/jasonycw.github.io/README.md

 Yeay, I got my `localhost:8080` and LESS.js working with my main.less now~

 ### Flex centering
 Trying to center the content.
-Spent some time to make body tag full full height, and need to use `min-height: 100vh` instead of `min-height: 100%`
+Spent some time to make body tag fill full height, and need to use `min-height: 100vh` instead of `min-height: 100%`

 Don't always trust auto complete, typo of `align-items` and `align-content` make me debug for no reason for 30 minutes....